Should I wait for a divorce?

 In some cases there may be a concern that starting the divorce proceedings based upon either party’s behaviour will only inflame the relationship between the parties and could lead to further bad behaviour.
 Whilst in some cases it may be advisable to proceed with the divorce and highlight such behaviour in others it may be that the individual starting the divorce wants to avoid that relationship becoming any more toxic particularly if children are involved and therefore they would prefer to wait for the no fault divorce to become law.

 Overall, it is the individual’s decision when they begin divorce proceedings and the above does not represent legal advice but merely points to help you think about what may be best for you.
-If you would like further guidance or legal advice our talented family law team would be happy to help you.
+If you would like further guidance or legal advice our talented family law solicitors would be happy to help you.
 You can contact us on 0113 322 9222 or email firstname.lastname@example.org.

 Find out more about divorce law with Consilia Legal.